xingcheg/Plant-Traits-Extraction/README.md

-# R Code for Project: Automatic Treats Extraction and Fitting for Field High throughput Phenotyping Systems.
+# R Code for Project: Automatic Traits Extraction and Fitting for Field High throughput Phenotyping Systems.